Welcome to Kindergarten

 If the children choose a sentence with “difficult words” we practice writing them but they do not lose points for spelling them wrong.
 For example one child’s sentence this week is: I hear a teacher talking.
 She is practicing writing “teacher” and “talking” but won’t lose points for spelling them wrong.

-Our character counts for November is Citizenship.
+Our character counts for May is Most Improved

 Red words (more commonly called sight-words) are words the children need to learn by looking at them.
 Red words (unlike green words) can not be sounded out.
 The better children are at reading red words, the better readers they will become.
 We practice re words by: